Skip to Content

 Jenny was coordinating editor of the Women’s Studies Journal from 2004-2009.
 She has published two full length biographies, Mad or Bad?
 The Life and Exploits of Amy Bock (1859-1943) (Otago UP 2010) and Polly Plum, A firm and earnest woman's advocate: Mary Ann Colclough 1836-1885 (Otago UP, 2017).
-She had also edited and introduced a reprinted edition of one of New Zealand's earliest published novels by a female author, Mary Ann Colclough's (1866) Alone in the World: A Tale of New Zealand as part of the Colonial New Zealand Texts series (forthcoming, 2017).
+She had also edited and introduced a reprinted edition of one of New Zealand's earliest published novels by a female author, Mary Ann Colclough's (1866) Alone in the World: A Tale of New Zealand as part of the Colonial New Zealand Texts series (Department of English, Otago University, 2017).

 Jenny has published articles on a range of areas in women's history including nineteenth-century philanthropy and social reform, the development of class sensibilities, the history of women writers, and female emigration.
 Her research has been published in a range of journals including: a:b Auto/Biography Studies, Australasian Victorian Studies Journal, Communication Journal of New Zealand, Feminist Review, Gender, Place, and Culture, History Now, Journal of Lesbian Studies, Life Writing, Media History, Nineteenth-Century Gender Studies, Turnbull Library Record, Women's Studies International Forum and Women's Studies Journal.

 Jenny's current research is toward a book Maiden Speeches on the history of women and parliamentary representation in New Zealand, due for publication in 2019 to mark the centenary of the Women's Parliamentary Rights Act 1919.

 21st Century Citizenship